 Also, spend some time thinking about practical features of your desired garden: do you want to use it for entertaining, or relaxing.
 Do you love gardening or require low-maintenance?
 Do you want space for kids or pets?
 You might intend using the garden as an office?
 Will you use the garden all day, or just in the evening?
 All these things will shape the designs we propose.

 We will ask you to provide us with a budget figure for your new garden.
 This figure is very important – it allows us to ensure that you get the best garden you can for your money.
 For further details, see our Setting a Budget page.

-Based upon the answers to your questionnaire and your budget figure we will provide you with a rough estimate for the build cost of your garden.
+Based on the answers to your questionnaire and your budget figure we will provide you with a rough estimate of the build cost of your garden.
 We will then quote you a garden design fee, which will cover the presentation of initial design concepts, detailed plans and construction detail plans, planting design, planting plans (and tender documentation if required).

 The initial consultation usually lasts around 60-90 minutes.
-For gardens within a 25 mile radius of Ashby de la Zouch, the consultation is free.
-Outside that radius we charge £95 for the consultation, which is subsequently deducted from the design fee if you commission us.
+For gardens within a 25-mile radius of Ashby de la Zouch, the consultation is free.
+Outside that radius, we charge £75 (inc VAT) for the consultation, which is subsequently deducted from the design fee if you commission us.